sharjeel3/react-address-book-ovo/README.md

 * Icons are currently using SVG files.
 Icon component can be generalized for all icons
 * Fonts can be locally hosted
 * Accessibility can be improved
+* Form validation can be improved to take into consideration touch and blur events for instant validation without waiting for form submission